 1 teaspoon of lemon juice

 Make the pastry first.
-Whizz the sugar and flour in a food processor then add the egg yolk, 2-3 tablespoons of iced water and the vanilla.
+Whizz the sugar, salt and flour in a food processor then add the butter and pulse until it resembles fine breadcrumbs.
+Add the egg yolk, 2-3 tablespoons of iced water and the vanilla.
 Pulse until it forms a clump, adding tiny amounts more water if you think it needs it.
 Scoop the pastry out, form it into a ball then flatten it into a disc.
 Wrap it in cling film and chill in the fridge for a minimum of 2 hrs or overnight.
 You can also freeze it at this point.

 For the filling, combine the apple puree, butter and orange zest in a heavy pan and cook gently together until slightly thickened, stirring all the time.
 Set it aside to cool.